SoaresAlisson/telegram_exported_chats/README.md

+**This script was recently transformed into a package.
+You can check the updated version on [TelegramR](https://github.com/SoaresAlisson/telegramR).**

+---
 # Telegram_exported_chats_report
 Returns a table of several folders containing Telegram exported chats with HTML files addresses, name of the chat, first and last date of each file.